 10. share your successes to generate the energy that moves the ABM Network forward and possess a contagious enthusiasm for partnerships and thinking outside the box.

-11. share leads and bring new members into the ABM Network to continuously expand its reach and the volume of opportunities.
+11. share leads and bring new companies and communities into the ABM Network to continuously expand its reach and the volume of opportunities.

 If you would like to be a member of the ABM Powerhouse, please send us an email that addresses points 3 to 7 to get the conversation started.

-- Recognition as a Powerhouse Member on the ABM website and at ABM events (both ABM Classic and ABM Without Borders);
+- Recognition as a Powerhouse Member on the ABM website and at ABM Classic Events; and

-- Opportunity to co-brand ABM Without Borders events, raising your profile by promoting your brand, business models, and partnership opportunities;
+- Opportunity to co-brand ABM Connectors, raising your profile by promoting your brand, business models, and partnership opportunities.

 ABM Powerhouse Members